 What type of schedule can students and families expect?
 It is a full-day program; students will be transported from their home districts in the morning and remain on the Hudson Valley Community College campus until the end of the school day, at which point, they will be transported back to their home districts.

 Will students have opportunities to participate in extracurricular activities in their home school district?
 It is our hope that students will be able to participate in extracurricular activities in their home school district if they choose, but is contingent on transportation schedules.

 Do students have to choose a pathway in ninth grade?
 Students will select a program in ninth grade.
-However, we have worked with HVCC to make sure the courses in the ninth and tenth years are aligned to permit an opportunity for students to switch pathways or programs.
+However, we have worked with HVCC to make sure the courses in the ninth and tenth years are aligned to permit an opportunity for students to switch pathways.

 What are the pathways?

 Do students take Regents exams?
 Yes, they will be meeting all the New York State requirements.
 One of the goals of our programs is to make sure we are affording students the opportunity to pursue an advanced Regents diploma.

 Can students with IEP’s and 504 accommodations apply?
 Absolutely, we have seen that with great success within our other programs.
 We would work with each student and their families to make sure that we could meet all the requirements of their IEP or 504 accommodations, but students with IEPs and 504s most certainly can attend and are encouraged to do so.

 Can my child continue on to earn a bachelor’s degree?
 Yes, the pathways are identified to earn an Associate in Applied Science (for P-TECH) or up to 60 transferable credits (ECHS) and move forward to employment or into a bachelor’s program.
 Students will benefit from the flexibility offered by HVCC’s articulation agreement with over 50 college institutions; the full list can be viewed here.